-8. We have women and men doing similar work, but the men work the night shift and get paid for anti-social hours.
-Is this OK?
+8. If men and women are doing similar jobs, but the men work the night shift and get paid for anti-social hours, is this OK?

 Yes, provided women are offered an equal opportunity to work the night shift and suitable procedures are in place to ensure women working night shifts feel safe and secure and therefore are confident to do so.

-9. We pay men a productivity bonus, but women are not involved in production jobs.
-Surely this is OK?
+9. Can we pay men a productivity bonus if women are not involved in production jobs?